 - Conducting surveys or competitions;

-- Performing analysis of our customer demographics, for example live chat response time quality;
+- Performing analysis of our customer demographics, for example, live chat response time quality;

-- Communicating with you, for example email or phone.
+- Communicating with you, for example, email or phone.

-- External Third Parties Service, for example:
+- External Third Party Service Providers, for example:

 - Professional advisers acting as processors including lawyers, bankers, auditors and insurers who provide banking, insurance and accounting services.

 - Other organisations we work with to deliver our products and services.